MichaelViuff/SDJ2/03 Observer Pattern/README.md

 Download the [`SoccerMatch`](https://github.com/MichaelViuff/SDJ2/blob/main/03%20Observer%20Pattern/Examples/SoccerMatch.java) class and add it to your project.

-Create a different class, with a main method.
+Create a class with a main method.
 Create an instance of `SoccerMatch` and call the `startMatch()` method.

 Verify that two things are printed out, with 9 seconds in between: